 How To Make Ermine Frosting: Your Complete Guide

-Ermine Buttercream is made by combining a sweetened flour paste with whipped butter, which gives it a unique, delicious flavor and light texture.
+Ermine Buttercream combines a sweetened flour paste with whipped butter, giving it a unique, delicious flavor and light texture.
 The stability of the flour paste allows us to use less butter than other buttercreams, which is likely why many compare this frosting to whipped cream.
 It also uses less sugar and is ideal for those who need the stability of a buttercream but dislike the heaviness and sweetness of other frostings.

 Welcome to my Ermine Buttercream guide!
 We’ll cover things like texture, aeration, and ingredient chemistry.
-You’ll learn how this frosting is different from all the others on my site, whether it’s right for your dessert, and the exact process to create and customize your own perfect Ermine Buttercream.
+You’ll learn how this frosting differs from all the others on my site, whether it’s right for your dessert, and the exact process to create and customize your perfect Ermine Buttercream.

 What is Ermine Buttercream?